sketch-hq/SketchAPI/README.md

 treated the same way.
 Thus there are currently wrapper classes for the following layer types: `Page`, `Artboard`, `Group`, `Shape`, `Text`, `Image`.

-On top of this sits a `Document` class for each document, and an `Application` class which is the root of the tree.
-It's an instance of this that you are given when you call `context.api()`, and it is this single object which gives you access to all the others.
+On top of this sits a `Document` class for each document.

 One or two important properties of layers are exposed directly in the wrappers.
 For example `name`, `id`, and `frame`.
 Over time, more properties will be